johnshivers3/Knews/README.md

 > https://user-images.githubusercontent.com/77175831/128657762-f0a3b084-c6cd-4a66-ae45-1e1141588419.mp4

 ## Future Features
+ - Enhance intuitivity.
+Alert user to new tab opening
  - Search bar to search for stories without saving
  - Search result page with ability to sort and filter results
  - Blocked terms to exclude during all queries to the news api.